ourlifeloop/marketing/src/cms/training-faqs/what-functionality-do-connections-have-2.md

 ---
-question: 'What Functionality Do Connections Have? '
+question: 'What functionality do connections have? '
 answer: |-
   In LifeLoop, Connections - Family and Friends - can do the following: